Programming for ages 3 to Grade 12

 Parents are not allowed in the building: Drop off/pick up for Day Camp will be at the main entrance to the school.
 Summer Nursery will pick up/drop off at the Lower School entrance.
 Summer Academy will pick up and drop off in the upper traffic circle outside of Beckerman.
 One car will drop off/pick up at a time.
 We know this will take longer, but it’s worth it to be safer.

 Camp groups will be limited in size.
-The cohort group will be no larger than ten, plus staff.
 They will work with the same staff and remain with the same children all week.
 Once the week starts, campers will remain with that cohort; there will be no switching groups.

 Day Camp and Summer Nursery lunch will not be served community-style; a bag lunch will be provided by our kitchen staff.
 Campers will not be eating together in the cafeteria.
 Instead, they will remain with their cohort eating outdoors or, in inclement weather, they will eat in their designated rooms.
 Summer Academy students who are participating in both AM and PM programs will eat lunch outside with a member of staff, in the courtyard.